 MS: Yes, and this center stripe becomes the actual pocket for the Pencil when the stripe disappears under the flap of 3 of the 4 of our Pro models.
 This is design content.
 This is how to protect the Pencil in an integrated and holistic way, designed from the ground up to be part of the solution.

-Not added on in some last minute feeble attempt to provide a place to stick the Pencil.
-I think substandard solutions like the customers are reporting to me are really insulting to them.
+So many of the solutions other manufactures have released look like some last minute feeble attempt to provide a place to stick the Pencil.
+I think substandard solutions like ones customers are telling me about are really insulting to them.
 This is another reason why our iPad Pro models are selling so well.
 Our designs honor the customers intelligence.